The global enterprise resource planning (ERP) software market is forecast to grow to around $97 billion by 2024.

 You can get an ERP that integrates with your ecommerce platform, either as a pre-built integration or through modules or add-ons.
 But connecting the two is a no-brainer, because they’ll be able to share data points like:

 For example, Brightpearl makes it easy for merchants to quickly connect with BigCommerce, primarily because they don’t operate as a classic ERP.
 “Unlike other ERP systems in the market, Brightpearl’s operating system comes with a world class selection of pre-built integrations and connectors, including an ‘out of the box’ native integration for seamless connectivity to your BigCommerce store.
-Through our BigCommerce app, you can connect your storefront with the rest of your business, helping to streamline and automate day-to-day retail operations, such as inventory, sales order management, CRM and fulfillment, level up end-to-end commerce capabilities and enhance experiences for your customers.” — Stuart Pick, VP of Global Alliances and Strategic Partnerships, Brightpearl
+Through our BigCommerce app, you can connect your storefront with the rest of your business, helping to streamline and automate day-to-day retail operations, such as inventory, sales order management, CRM and fulfilment, level up end-to-end commerce capabilities and enhance experiences for your customers.” — Stuart Pick, VP of Global Alliances and Strategic Partnerships, Brightpearl

 When you’re ready to integrate your ecommerce solution with an ERP solution, here are a few key features to evaluate within your ERP search criteria.

 Incorporate real-time data around ecommerce orders into other financial and accounting information, like your accounts payable, accounts receivable and more.
 For example, when an ecommerce order comes into your ERP solution, it immediately shows up in the sales order and is populated throughout your financial statements.
-As soon as the payment goes through, it’s recognized as revenue.
+As soon as the payment goes through, it’s recognised as revenue.

 Integrated inventory management keeps all your inventory up to date in real time, across any number of warehouse locations.
 You’ll also know where all your inventory is, whether it's in a warehouse location or in transit.